dgaydukov/cert-aws/sa/files/sa.md

 * bring it to desired state
 * hibernate it until you need it
 You are not charged for hibernated instance in stop state, but you are charged for ebs/elasticIP.
 If you have custom AMI, you should first enable hibernation for it, by installing `ec2-hibinit-agent`.
+Limitation of hibernation - you can't use it:
+* instance in ASG/ECS.
+If you try to hibernate instance in ASG, it will mark it as unhealthy (cause from asg perspective instance is stopped), terminate it and launch new replacement
-You can't hibernate instance in ASG/ECS, instance root volume store (only with ebs store, cause instance root volume would be flushed when instances moved to stop state), more than 150GB RAM or for more than 60 days.
+* instance root volume store (only with ebs store, cause instance root volume would be flushed when instances moved to stop state), more than 150GB RAM or for more than 60 days.
-If you try to hibernate instance in ASG, it will mark it as unhealthy (cause from asg perspective instance is stopped), terminate it and launch new replacement.
+* unencrypted ebs (it should be encrypted to protect sensitive content of RAM).
+Yet you can run unencrypted ami and enable hibernation if ebs is encrypted.
+* MacOS ami (only windows & linux ami support hibernation)
-There are 2 types of fleet:
+* you can't enable hibernation on already running ec2.
+You have to enable it when you launch ec2 There are 2 types of fleet:
 * spot - list of spot ec2 instances you can request
 * ec2 - list of spot/on-demand/reserved instances you can request